shsingh/f5-openstack-validation-tools/README.md

    . init-image_importer
 ```

+#### Cleaning your environemnt after failed tests ####

-If your LBaaSv2 tests leave residual configuration objects on your BIG-IPs you can clean your environment by adding your BIG-IP credentials to the f5-agent.conf file in your environment and then using the cleaning tool.
+If your tests leave residual configuration objects on your BIG-IPs you can clean your environment using the cleaning tool.
+From within the environment you can issue the following command:

 ```
-  vi ./etc/f5-agent.conf
   ./tools/clean
 ```